American Heart Association Comes Clean…Sort Of.

 Making a Monkey Out of You

-I’m sure you read the New York Times piece where scientists fed a monkey a strict AHA-recommended diet and the monkey quickly gained weight and developed heart disease.
+I’m sure you read the New York Times piece where scientists fed a monkey a strict AHA-recommended diet and the monkey quickly gained weight and developed poor heart health.
 Just like most of you.

 Poor monkey!
 Poor you!